Crumbling stone walls are all that remain of these twin boom towns on the San Pedro River.

 In their heyday, the dual towns of Millville and Charleston in southeastern Arizona had a lawless reputation.
 Located on opposite sides of the San Pedro River, about nine miles southwest of Tombstone, Millville and Charleston were home to some of the Wild West’s most notorious figures.
 Outlaw Frank Stilwell, for example, once owned a saloon in Charleston.

-One reply on “The Ruins of Millville and Charleston, Arizona”
+One response to “The Ruins of Millville and Charleston, Arizona”

 What are your thoughts?